Visionary

+Robert Jarvik has suggested: "Leaders are visionaries with a poorly developed sense of fear and no concept of the odds against them."

 Extended meanings

 A vision can be political, religious, environmental, social, or technological in nature.
 By extension, a visionary can also be a person with a clear, distinctive, and specific (in some details) vision of the future, usually connected with advances in technology or social/political arrangements.
 For example, Ted Nelson is referred to as a visionary in connection with the Internet.

 Other visionaries simply imagine what does not yet exist but might someday, as some forms of "visioning" (or gazing) provide a glimpse into the possible future.
 Therefore, visioning can mean seeing in a utopian way what does not yet exist on earth—but might exist in another realm—such as the ideal or perfect realm as imagined or thought.
 Examples are Buckminster Fuller in architecture and design, Malcolm Bricklin in the automobile industry and Ada Lovelace in computing.
 Some people use mathematics to make visionary discoveries in the nature of the universe.
 In that sense, a visionary may also function as a secular prophet.
 Some visionaries emphasize communication, and some assume a figurehead role in organizing a social group.
 In other words, a visionary means that a person can see what something could be long before it actually happens.